+Table 4: Title

 L-Band (1452 - 1479.5 MHz)

 L Band, the frequency band 1452 and 1479.5 MHz has been planned for T-DAB.
 However, when compared with Band III the wave propagation conditions are more challenging from a network planning point of view.
 As a consequence, one of the main issues with L-band is the need for denser networks to achieve comparable coverage.